David Taylor (wrestler, born 1990): 2024

 Competing at the US Olympic Trials in April, Taylor sat in the best-of-three finals as a 2023 World medalist, where he was upset twice in a row by now U23 World and four-time NCAA champion, as well as teammate, Aaron Brooks, losing the series and staying out of the 2024 Summer Olympics.
 In May, after becoming the head coach at Oklahoma State, Taylor expressed at a press conference that he had retired from the sport as a competitor, at the age of 33.

 In September, Taylor, now the head coach of the Cowboys, announced he would come out of retirement to compete at the US World Team Trials up at 92 kilograms.
 After notorious wins on the first day over NCAA champion Michael Macchiavello and All-Americans Trent Hidlay and Marcus Coleman, Taylor made the best-of-three finals, where he faced returning World medalist Zahid Valencia.
 Then, after consecutive victories over Valencia, Taylor was back on the US World Team.

 In October, he competed at his last World Championships, and in his first at 92 kilograms.
 In a battle of Tokyo Olympic champions, Taylor fell to seven–time World and Olympic champion Abdulrashid Sadulaev from Russia, in the first round.
 After being pulled back into repechage, Taylor bounced back defeating World medalist Abubakr Abakarov from Azerbaijan and Lars Schäfle from Germany to earn the right to contend for a bronze medal.
 In a battle of 2022 World champions, Taylor beat two-time World champion Kamran Ghasempour from Iran to earn the bronze medal, and subsequently retired from the sport as an athlete.

 Coaching career

 Oklahoma State University

-In May, a month after a runner-up finish at the 2024 US Olympic Trials, it was announced that Taylor would become the head coach at Oklahoma State University, following John Smith's retirement.
-During his first year the Cowboy Wrestlers secured a 13-1 dual meet record, clinched the Big 12 Conference title with one Big 12 individual champion, and finished 3rd in the National Championship with six All-Americans and two individual national champions - Dean Hamiti at 174 and Wyatt Hendrickson at 285.
+In May, a month after a runner-up finish at the 2024 U.S. Olympic Trials, Taylor was announced as the head coach at Oklahoma State University, following John Smith's retirement.
+During his first year, the Cowboys had a 13-1 dual-meet record; clinched the Big 12 Conference title with one individual champion; and finished third in the nation with six All-Americans and two individual national champions, Dean Hamiti at 174 and Wyatt Hendrickson at 285.